 Location: Sydney, Australia

 Code 5 Fitness has three locations across Sydney—but it’s unified all of them with online classes.
-Owner Connor Pettersson didn’t decide to close the gyms lightly—an Instagram post from the gym called the situation bittersweet, but that it was planning the launch of a new era of Code 5 Fitness online.
-That launch was successful for the gym—it launched with 300 members maintaining their memberships and joining the online classes.
+They launched a new era of Code 5 Fitness online with 300 members joining the online classes.

-Code 5 is still prioritizing the coach-client interaction it had before COVID-19.
+Code 5’s virtual program still prioritizes the coach-client interaction typical of in-person sessions.
 Coaches call each member weekly to check in on progress and goal setting.
-“That's the route that we have pushed on,” Pettersson said.
+“That's the route that we have pushed on,” says Owner Connor Pettersson.
 “You’re holding them accountable.
 They're still going to be getting results.”

-But Pettersson’s COVID strategy doesn’t end with his current customers—he’s running ads and still looking for new members to join the gym.
+And Petterson’s strategy doesn’t end with his current customers—he’s running ads and looking for new members to join the gym, even virtually.
 “We’ll get leads at a decent value that I can call and sell someone our online package—and then I can build an online program that sits in the background of the gyms.”

 Pettersson’s advice to other gym owners is not to be afraid to ask for your clients to join you online.
 “You're still going to serve them.
-You have to believe in that service when you go online and pitch it as ‘If you want a place to come back to and this is all over, then we need to get through this together.’”
+You have to believe in that service when you go online.”